Employment and Appointments

 Police or Criminal Conviction History checks are required every three years for individuals who are appointed or elected to positions of responsibility in order to ensure the safety and wellbeing of all,

 especially the young and the vulnerable in the Diocese and to ensure appropriate management of finances.
-For the Diocesan policy and forms please follow this link: Police Checks.
+See the Diocesan policy below and follow this link to access the appropriate forms from NZ Police: Police Checks.